Aggregate Production Management 2002 Case Study Solution and Analysis

-1. Developing and Maintaining Facebook Page.
+1. Establishing and Preserving Facebook Page.

-Among the prospective target markets sectors for NASCAR is Hispanics which is the growing population sector of U.S.A. however sadly NASCAR had been unable to draw in the this targeted segment.
-It needs to develop a Facebook page consisting of the info regarding the races and the locations of tracks to make the consumer helpful about the core operations of NASCAR.
+One of the prospective target markets segments for NASCAR is Hispanics which is the growing population segment of U.S.A. however unfortunately NASCAR had actually been unable to attract the this targeted segment.
+It needs to develop a Facebook page including the info regarding the races and the locations of tracks to make the customer useful about the core operations of NASCAR.

 2. Establishing and Upgrading Accounts of Key Drivers.

-4. Introducing multiculturalism at occasions.
+4. Presenting multiculturalism at occasions.

-5. Improving Customer Experience at Tracks.
+5. Improving Client Experience at Tracks.